CSE237SP2021/project-1morerep/README.md

 1. Make sure you have the latest Java version installed
 2. Open up your command line/terminal
-3. After cloning this project, run `git checkout development`
+3. After cloning this project, run `git checkout development`, if you are not on the branch already
 4. Allow execution permission for the starting script.
 Run `chmod +x runscript.sh`
 5. Run the script `./runscript.sh`